-Now funded by the state and the Oregon Community Foundation, the actual design process begins in Sept 2015 with Olympic Gold Medalist Oliver Fix, "King of the Rogue" Covey Baack, and Olympic slalom course designers Rick McLaughlin and John Anderson.
+Now funded by the state and the Oregon Community Foundation, the whitewater design process began in Sept 2015 with Olympic Gold Medalist Oliver Fix, "King of the Rogue" Covey Baack, and Olympic slalom course designers Rick McLaughlin and John Anderson.
 Now we have the first set of designs and are working through the permitting process.

 "Crazy Pete" Brings Sawyer Paddles & Oars to Gold Hill